vualidon/ColiVara/readme.md

 pip install colivara-py
 ```

 3. Index a document.
 Colivara accepts a file url, or base64 encoded file, or a file path.
 We support over 100 file formats including PDF, DOCX, PPTX, and more.
-We will also automically take a screenshot of URLs (webpages) and index them.
+We will also automatically take a screenshot of URLs (webpages) and index them.

 ```python
 from colivara_py import ColiVara